unicframework/docs/How-to-Deploy.md

 ## How to Deploy

-  It's very easy to deploy unic web application.
+  It's very easy to deploy unic web application on any server.

   - It's requires PHP.
-  - Upload your unic files and directory on the server.
+  - Upload your project files and directory on the server.

 ```
 public_html
 ├── application
 ├── system
+├── vendor
 ├── .htaccess
+├── .env
 └── index.php
 ```